-The North Central Coast MPA Baseline Program is a collaboration of California Sea Grant, Ocean Protection Council, Department of Fish and Game, Ocean Science Trust and MPA Monitoring Enterprise to establish an integrated snapshot of marine ecosystems and human activities along the North Central Coast around the time of the establishment of the region's new marine protected areas, and to document initial socioeconomic and ecological changes after the MPAs take effect.
+The North Central Coast MPA Baseline Program ran from 2010 to 2016.
+This program was a collaboration of California Sea Grant, Ocean Protection Council, Department of Fish and Game, Ocean Science Trust and MPA Monitoring Enterprise to establish an integrated snapshot of marine ecosystems and human activities along the North Central Coast around the time of the establishment of the region's new marine protected areas, and to document initial socioeconomic and ecological changes after the MPAs take effect.

 Baseline Characterization of Kelp Forests along the North Central Coast

 ROV Surveys of Soft and Rocky Deep-Water Habitats along the North Central Coast

 An Analysis of Citizen-Science Data Collected through "Beach Watch”

 Baseline Population Monitoring of Nearshore-Foraging Seabirds and Their Use of the New North Central Coast MPAs

 Baseline Characterization of Sandy Beaches and Adjacent Surf Zones